 AWS offers Elastic Load Balancing service for load balancing.
 It automatically distributes incoming application traffic across multiple EC2 instances across the cloud.

 GCP offers Google Cloud Load Balancing for the same.
 It is integrated with Google Cloud CDN for optimal application and content delivery.

 AWS offers Amazon Route 53 which is a highly scalable cloud Domain Name System (DNS) web service.

 AWS Direct Connect offers easy to establish a dedicated network connection.
-It is cost effective and secure.
-It provides a more consistent network experience that internet-based connections.
+It is cost-effective and secure.
+It provides a more consistent network experience than internet-based connections.

 Google Cloud Interconnect offers enterprise-grade connections that have higher availability and lower latency compared to Internet-based connections.